4undRaiser/NFT-Marketplace-tutorial/README.md

   });
 ```

-The Script Above will deploy both of the smart contracts and create a contract folder for the abi and contract address for both the marketplace contract and the NFT minter contract.
+The script above will deploy both of the smart contracts and create a contract folder for the ABI and contract address for both the marketplace contract and the NFT minter contract.

-Deploy the smart contracts to the celo block-chain by running this command
+Deploy the smart contracts to the celo blockchain by running this command

 `npx hardhat run scripts/deploy.js --network alfajores`